Scaranman/Portfolio-Site/content/en/project/Laundy/index.md

 Evaluation of my lo-fi prototype gave me some valuable feedback early on.

-<h4>Laundry Tab</h4>

-- Due to an unfortunate oversight, users did not understand that the placeholder icon I placed next to the machines in the laundry tab were buttons.
-In this instance, the problem could have easily been avoided by uses a different placeholder such as a square.
-This was a mistake I am sure to not make in the future.
+- Users did not understand that the placeholder icon I placed next to the machines in the laundry tab were buttons.

-- While the design gave the remaining time in running machines, users suggested that unused machines have a timer that reports how long it was finished or how long the door remained closed after the cycle was complete.
-Maintenance tab
+- Users wished that unused machines had a timer that reports how long it was finished or how long the door remained closed after the cycle was complete.

 - Users appeared to not understand what the "Not a Machine" checkbox was for.